Health And Illness In Sociology

 • Socioeconomic Status (SES): This encompasses income, education, and occupation.
 Lower SES is consistently associated with poorer health outcomes, higher rates of chronic diseases, and lower life expectancy.
 This is due to factors like limited access to resources, increased stress, and exposure to hazardous environments.

 • Education: Higher levels of education are linked to better health knowledge, healthier behaviors, and improved access to healthcare resources.
-Education empowers individuals to make informed decisions about their health and navigate complex healthcare systems.
+Education empowers individuals to make informed decisions about their health and manage complex healthcare systems.

 • Occupation: Certain occupations expose individuals to greater risks of injury or illness.
 Stressful work environments and demanding jobs can also negatively impact mental and physical health.